-In a nutshell, the four pillars espoused by Amazon also help to deliver an improved IT service desk operation.
+In a nutshell, the four pillars espoused by Amazon also help to deliver improved IT service desk performance.
 Making appropriate improvement efforts, even in one pillar at a time, will most likely means that you’ll drive better results from your service desk and your IT department.

 Nancy Louisnord is the Global Chief Marketing Officer of Manta, responsible for the company’s global marketing programs and product marketing strategy.
 With more than 15 years of international leadership experience in the B2B IT SaaS industry, she is a sought-after presenter at conferences and one of HDI’s TOP 25 Thought Leaders and HDI’s featured contributors.
 Manta offers a comprehensive data lineage platform that gives companies complete visibility and control of their data pipeline.
 Manta has helped companies reduce incidents through proactive risk analysis, accelerate digital transformation, and enhance governance by building trust in data.